 In the 19th century Scotland, society expected women of the upper-classes to follow a strict set of rules that made them virtual prisoners of the high society standards of manners and courtship.
 Lady Florence Dixie (1855 – 1905) broke that mold repeatedly.

 The Life of Lady Florence Dixie

 Born in Dumfries, Scotland, Florence had a father who was the Marquess of Queensbury and a mother whose own father was a member of Parliament.

 She led a remarkable life including the founding of a women’s soccer team and authoring novels that were slim disguises of her feminist and women’s rights agenda.
 She married, as expected, but those who knew the couple were quite certain that Florence ruled the household, her husband, and their two sons.
 The couple enjoyed outdoor pursuits and adventures and shared a love of liquor, earning them the nicknames “Sir Always and Lady Sometimes Tipsy”.

-She wrote travel essays, such as “Across Patagonia,” after a 6 month expedition there.
+She wrote travel essays that she is quite famous for, such as “Across Patagonia,” after a six-month expedition there.
 She also expressed her views about the possibility of Home Rule for both Scotland and Ireland.

 Florence made her name for her gregarious activities and seeming recklessness to take on any adventure that caught her fancy.